tensorflow/hub/docs/common_issues.md

 > hub.Module("/tmp/moduleA")
 ```

-## Running inference on pre-initialized module
+## Running inference on a pre-initialized module

 If you are applying a module over data multiple times (e.g. to serve user
 requests) you should use TensorFlow Session.run to avoid the overhead of